Insights into the physics of neutron star interiors from pulsar glitches: Basic formalism for glitch modelling

-However, the link between quakes and glitches goes beyond the questions about the nature of the trigger and the magnitude of the change in the moment of inertia in \eqref{epsilons}.
-In fact, an earthquake is triggered when a mechanical instability occurs and a fracture (the sudden slip of a fault) occurs in the Earth's crust.
-Likewise, a glitch is is triggered by the same mechanism -- in the case the trigger is a crustquake -- or by a mechanical instability in the vortex configuration.
+However, the analogy between quakes and glitches goes beyond the questions about the nature of the trigger and the magnitude of the change in the moment of inertia in \eqref{epsilons}: there is also a more philosophical link between glitches and earthquakes.

-Both glitches and earthquakes are the byproduct of a slowly driven system that sporadically releases some sort of internal stress in a sequence of short bursts.
-This is the kind of dynamics expected to emerge in many complex systems, that have the tendency to exhibit rare and sudden transitions occurring over intervals that are short compared with the timescales of their prior evolution \citep{jensen_book}.
-Such extreme events are expressions of the underlying forces (like the competing Magnus and pinning forces), or stresses, usually hidden by an almost perfect balance.
+Both glitches and earthquakes are the byproducts of a slowly driven system that sporadically releases internal stress in a sequence of fast bursts.
+This is the kind of dynamics expected to emerge in many complex systems, that exhibit rare and sudden transitions occurring over intervals that are short compared with the timescales of their prior evolution \cite{jensen_book}.
+Such extreme events are expressions of the underlying forces\footnote{ Like the competing pinning force and the Magnus force (the hydrodynamic lift felt by a pinned vortex, proportional to the velocity lag between the normal component and the superfluid one).
+In this sense, the velocity lag in a pulsar provides a measure of its internal stresses. }, or stresses, usually hidden by an almost perfect balance.
+An earthquake is triggered whenever a fracture (the sudden slip of a fault) occurs in the Earth's crust, as a result of mechanical instability.
+Likewise, a glitch is triggered by the very same mechanism -- in the case, the trigger is a crustquake -- or by a mechanical instability in the vortex configuration -- i.e., a self-triggered vortex avalanche if we stick to the paradigm of \citet{ANDERSON1975}.